hai-vr/documentation/docs/products/xyvr/privacy.md

 HTTP requests and live updates:
 - Requests to the VRChat API are done using the url `https://api.vrchat.cloud/api/1` at the rate of one request per second on average.
+  - We also use the websocket URL: `wss://pipeline.vrchat.cloud/`
 - Requests to the Resonite API are done using the url `https://api.resonite.com/` at the rate of two requests per second on average, and communication with the SignalR protocol for live updates (https://wiki.resonite.com/API#SignalR).
 - **There are no requests to any other external services.**